acanadiotis/acanadiotis.github.io/3-publications.md

 ## Conference

-1. A. C. Anadiotis, R. Appuswamy, A. Ailamaki, I. Bronshtein, H. Avni, D. Dominguez-Sarl, S. Goikhman, and E. Levy, “Fine-grained elasticity for scale-up OLTP systems”, under review in the 39th IEEE International Conference on Distributed Computing Systems.
+1. A. Raza, P. Chrysogelos, P. Sioulas, V. Indjic, A.C.
+Anadiotis, A. Ailamaki, "GPU-accelerated data management under the test of time", CIDR 2020, [Link to paper.](http://cidrdb.org/cidr2020/papers/p18-raza-cidr20.pdf)
 2. R. Appuswamy, A. C. Anadiotis, D. Porobic, M. Iman, and A. Ailamaki, "Analyzing the Impact of System Architecture on the Scalability of OLTP Engines for High-Contention Workloads", PVLDB, Vol 11, No 2, 2017, DOI: 10.14778/3149193.3149194.
 [Link to publisher.](http://www.vldb.org/pvldb/vol11/p121-appuswamy.pdf)
 3. P. Boncz, A. C. Anadiotis, and S. Klaebe, "JCC-H: adding Join Crossing Correlations with Skew to TPC-H", in the 9th TPC Technology Conference on Performance Evaluation & Benchmarking (TPCTC 2017), 2017.
 [Link to publisher.](https://doi.org/10.1007/978-3-319-72401-0_8)
 4. A. C. Anadiotis, L. Galluccio, S. Milardo, G. Morabito, and S. Palazzo, "Towards a software-defined Network Operating System for the IoT", 2015 IEEE 2nd World Forum on Internet of Things (WF-IoT), Milan, 2015, pp. 579-584.
 [Link to publisher.](http://doi.org/10.1109/WF-IoT.2015.7389118)